 Have any free time to spare?
 Looking for a rewarding way to use it?
-The Aging & Disability Resource Center of Grant County has a variety of volunteer opportunities for people who want to make a difference in the life of elderly and disabled individuals.
+The Aging & Disability Resource Center has a variety of volunteer opportunities for people who want to make a difference in the life of elderly and disabled individuals.

 We are in need of volunteers for: